advaitchaitanya/opensourcelife/_posts/2024-12-03-installing-neovim-on-mac-os-high-sierra.md

 ## We Did It

 We now have a beautiful editor setup, with a lot of possibilities.
 In a future post, I plan to write about switching to Neovim, and how the barrier to entry isn't really as high as most people make it out to be, especially with a well thought-out config like this.
-I wrote this article as a reference for my future self, and a guide for all those like me, who couldn't find a solution, but trusted it was possible.
+I wrote this article as a reference for my future self, and guide for all those like me, who couldn't find a solution, but trusted it was possible.